fretlink/ansible-clever/README.md

 - `clever_disable_metrics`: a boolean to disable metrics support.
 Optional, default to `false`.
 - `clever_env_output_file`: as a post deploy task you might need to retrieve the full Clever environment configuration (i.e. with addon env variables).
 If this variable is set to a filename then the env will be retrieved after a successful deploy inside this file.
 Optional.
 - `clever_build_flavor`: an optional text value used to configure the size of the dedicated build instance (for instance `S` or `XL`).
 If not defined, it delegates to clever cloud default behaviour.
 Setting `disabled` disables the dedicated build instance altogether.
+- `clever_scaling`: an optional object used to configure the runtime instances flavours and numbers.
+If not defined, it delegates to clever cloud default behaviour.

 Variables specific to deployment, default should be fine:
 - `clever_cli_version`: Version of clever cli tools, default to `2.6.1`.